opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/d/identity_auth_scope_v3.html.markdown

 * `name` - (Required) The name of the scope.
 This is an arbitrary name which is only used as a unique identifier so an actual token isn't used as the ID.

-* `region` - (Optional) The region in which to obtain the V3 Identity client.
-  A Identity client is needed to retrieve tokens IDs.
-If omitted, the `region` argument of the provider is used.

 ## Attributes Reference

 `id` is set to the name given to the scope.
 In addition, the following attributes